 That's where microlearning comes in.
 Instead of it disrupting a workday, employees get digestible, focused and compelling lessons right within their workflows, Salomonsen said.
 Microlearning lessons are typically online and designed to be consumed and applied during a workday.

-"With microlearning, [a] manager can instantly find an engaging five-minute lesson ... and immediately put that knowledge into action," she said.
+"With microlearning, [a] manager can instantly find an engaging five-minute lesson ... and immediately put that knowledge into action," Salomonsen said.

-The next time the manager is faced with the same situation, they can access the same lesson for a fast refresher.
+The next time the manager faces the same situation, they can access the same lesson for a fast refresher.
 This repetition is critical for long-term retention.

 Benefits of microlearning

-Companies spend a lot of money on training every year, but it's a waste of resources if your employees aren't retaining the information.
-Salomonsen says microlearning is an effective learning method that matches the pace of work while aligning with your business strategy.
+Companies spend a lot of money on training every year, but it's a waste of resources if your employees don't retain the information.
+Salomonsen says microlearning matches the pace of work while aligning with your business strategy.

 "Embracing a microlearning approach is an easy way for any company – large or small – to create a culture of everyday learning," she said.

 Gao said microlearning is most effective when the information is relevant and flexible.
-Employees want to learn things that are relevant to their positions and careers, and they want to be able to access more and different types of resources.
+Employees want to learn things that are relevant to their positions and careers, and they want access to various types of resources.